Filepath for error template, # relative to web application root directory tools.view.servlet.error.template = Error.vm # Directory for layout templates, # relative to web application root directory tools.view.servlet.layout.directory = layout/ # Filepath of the default layout template # relative to

 Specify the layout in the request parameters

 Just add the query string "layout=MyOtherLayout.vm" to any request params and the VLS will find it and render your screen within that layout instead of the default layout.
 It don't matter how you get the layout param into the query data, only that it's there.
+If you're using the struts tools, the most common will likely be:

-Specify the layout in the requested screen.
+but form post data will work just as well.
+2. Specify the layout in the requested screen.

 In the requested screen, put a line like this: